dearhive/MashShare/readme.txt

 == Changelog ==

 = 2.4.8 =
-* New: Mashshare is supporting again twitter counts.
+* New: Mashshare Share Buttons are supporting again twitter counts.
 Thanks to our friend Artur and his service newsharecounts.com
-* New: Check if shortcode is used and embed assets and scripts automatically.
-Option load js and css all over is not longer needed.
 * New: Additional class mashsb-main for mashsb-container class allows easier customization of the main share buttons independantely from add-on buttons

 = 2.4.7 =